Open-ended investment company

 When investing in OEICs, it is important to understand the risks involved.
 Like any investment, there is potential loss, and investors should properly consider their risk tolerance before investing.
 It is also important to consider the fees associated with OEICs, which can vary depending on the fund.

 On any business day, investors may purchase and sell shares in the OEIC.
-The fund’s net asset value (NAV) determines the share price, and the valuation of the underlying investments is used to compute it daily.
+A fund’s net asset value (NAV) determines the share price, and the valuation of the underlying investments is used to compute it daily.
 The fund manager does investment management.
 To achieve the OEIC’s investment goal, he also decides whether to acquire and sell stocks.

 OEICs can be a good option for investors who want flexibility and a wide range of investment options.
 By understanding the benefits and risks of OEICs, investors can make informed decisions about whether these investment vehicles are right for them.